I scraped 20K companies that used a HubSpot agency

 And if you are spending time pitching enterprise companies, government, retail or food and beverage, the data suggests you are making life harder than it needs to be.. so please, stop 🙂

 Hopefully for you HubSpot agency owners, this data gives you a clearer picture of where to focus.
 PS.
-If you’re looking for a real-time data on companies that just signed up for Hubspot, Bloomberry can help 🙂
+If you’re looking for a real-time data on companies that just signed up for Hubspot, Bloomberry offers a real-time database with companies that just recently started using Hubspot 🙂

 A note on methodology

 The firmographic data in this analysis (sector, company size, funding stage, country) comes from LinkedIn company profiles.
-That means we could only include companies that have a LinkedIn presence, which introduces some bias.
+That means I could only include companies that have a LinkedIn presence, which introduces some bias.

 Smaller and older companies are less likely to have a LinkedIn profile.
 Companies in certain regions, particularly emerging markets, are also underrepresented on LinkedIn relative to their actual size.
 And some sectors, like government and non-profits, tend to have patchier LinkedIn coverage than others.